Ramp-up Delays to Stabilize Polysilicon Price

 Polysilicon spot price influenced by PV installations

 Development of the polysilicon price will depend on demand from the photovoltaics (PV) industry.
-The bottom-up scenario of Bernreuter Research for new PV installations in 2014 currently stands at 47 GW (see chart to the right), assuming a strong hike in China in the second half of the year.
+The bottom-up scenario of Bernreuter Research for new PV installations in 2014 currently stands at 47 GW (see chart), assuming a strong hike in China in the second half of the year.

 While this would mean an increase of 22% over 38.5 GW in 2013, leading solar module suppliers project an average shipment growth of 30%, which would result in new installations of even 50 GW.
 In the lower case, the polysilicon spot price would drop to approx. $18/kg by the end of the year whereas it would come closer to $20/kg in the higher case. „Beginning in late 2014, prices will be on the downtrend again,“ concludes Bernreuter.